- 1 True wireless earbuds

 More and more true wireless earbuds are coming to market, ranging in price from explicit luxury to surprisingly cheap.
-There are good options no matter your budget, and they all feel satisfyingly futuristic to use (except the microUSB port that many manufacturers refuse to stop using outdated microUSB connectors to charge their true wireless earbuds' cases, but thankfully, that's changing.
+There are good options no matter your budget, and they all feel satisfyingly futuristic to use.
+Until recently, a lot of manufacturers refused to stop using outdated microUSB connectors to charge their true wireless earbuds' cases, but thankfully, that's changing.

 Samsung Galaxy Buds

 Samsung's Galaxy Buds offer almost everything you could want out of true wireless earbuds at a great price point.
 For $100 less than our top pick, you're getting nice audio quality and solid battery life, with the buds eking out six or so hours on a charge.
-The battery in the included charging case isn't quite as robust; it'll only provide about seven additional hours of playback time.
-It's wonderfully convenient, though, being particularly small and easily pocketable.
-It charges over either USB-C or Qi — the latter option is meant to show off the Galaxy S10's reverse wireless charging, but any charging pad will do.
+The battery in the included charging case isn't as robust, providing about seven additional hours of playback time.
+It's wonderfully convenient, though, being particularly small and easily pocketable and charging over USB-C or Qi.

 There have been reports of the buds exhibiting spotty Bluetooth connectivity when paired with Pixel devices, but if you've got any other Android device — particularly a Samsung one — these are an obvious choice.
 As Scott pointed out in his review, the Galaxy Buds "probably aren’t the best at anything, but they do everything pretty well."

 Remember these?
-True wireless earbuds may be the future of wireless listening, but good ol' Bluetooth earbuds generally offer better sound quality and battery life for the price.
+True wireless earbuds may be the future of wireless listening, but good ol' Bluetooth earbuds still get the job done.
 They might not be as slick, but they're plenty functional.